AdaCore/gnatstudio/docs/users_guide/extending.rst

 Customizing Toolchains
 ----------------------

-Yuo can customize the list of toolchains and their values presented in the project editor (see :ref:`The_Project_Wizard`) with the XML configuration files.
+You can customize the list of toolchains and their values presented in the project editor (see :ref:`The_Project_Wizard`) with the XML configuration files.
 GPS's default list is contained in :file:`toolchains.xml`.
 You can add your own toolchain by providing an XML description with the